JMU Space Explorers Camp: BE the Scientist!

 The most wonderful, exciting, and educational thing I've done since moving into this area 10 years ago...It really 'Rocks"!
 John B. Captain, US Navy, Retired, Grottoes.
 Read full letter ...

 James Madison University’s Outreach and Engagement and the Department of Physics and Astronomy are excited to announce two week-long summer space explorers camps open to all middle-school age students!
 The camp is led by Shanil Virani, Director of the John C. Wells Planetarium.
 The first is a week-long residential explorers camp where campers will spend the week at JMU July 12–18, 2015.
 The residential camp will be for rising seventh-, eighth-, ninth- and 10th-graders.
 On Friday, July 17, residential camp explorers will go on a camping trip into the George Washington National Forest to view some of the last dark skies remaining on the East Coast.
-The second camp is our day space explorers camp that will be held July 27–31, 2015 for rising fifth-, sixth-, seventh- and eighth-graders.
-Both Space Explorers Camps will meet every day at the John C. Wells Planetarium, a state-of-the-art, $2M, hybrid planetarium -- the only one of its kind in the world!
+Our NEW Space Explorers camp for elementary school students -- rising 2nd to 4th graders -- will be be held July 20–24, 2015.
+The third camp is our day space explorers camp that will be held July 27–31, 2015 for rising fifth-, sixth-, seventh- and eighth-graders.
+All three Space Explorers Camps will meet every day at the John C. Wells Planetarium, a state-of-the-art, $2M, hybrid planetarium -- the only one of its kind in the world!

 For nearly a decade, it was my dream to someday send my daughter to Virginia Tech.
 Two months ago, I began to rethink that dream when my daughter, Megan, attended space camp at JMU - Anita, Harrisonburg.
 Read full letter...